Ri-yan/Personalized-Trip-Planner-with-AI/README.md

 # 🌍 Smart Travel Planner

 An AI-powered **travel planning web application** built with **React + Vite + TailwindCSS**, designed to provide personalized trip suggestions, real-time weather insights, interactive maps, and seamless travel booking support.

+Our AI-Powered Personalized Trip Planner transforms the way people plan and  experience travel.
+It uses Google AI technologies (Gemini, Vertex AI, Maps API, Firebase, and BigQuery)  to deliver dynamic, budget-friendly, and interest-based itineraries.
+Unlike static travel platforms, our **solution**:
+Adapts in real time to changes such as weather, delays, or personal preferences.
+Creates unique travel personas to personalize recommendations for each traveler.
+Provides seamless booking for end-to-end convenience.
+Ensures global accessibility with multilingual interactive interfaces(future enhancement).

+**USP**:Personalized, adaptive, and sustainable travel planning powered entirely by  Google AI

 ---